 If you are not including a cover letter with your resume, you’re making a big mistake!
 A cover letter sets you apart from other candidates.
-It says who you are, past work experience, and what you can bring to the company if they hired you.
-It shows your personality and sets the tone for how the potential employer will perceive your resume.
+It says who you are, your past work experience, and what you can bring to the company if they hire you.
+It also shows your personality and sets the tone for how the potential employer will perceive your resume.

-Here are a few tips on how to make your cover letter attractive and informative to a potential employer:
+Here are a few tips on how you can make your cover letter attractive and informative to a potential employer:

 - In the first paragraph, include the position you are applying for and the job number if it is provided.
 For example, “Please accept my cover letter and resume as my application for the Administrative Assistant position.”
 Also, you can include where you heard of the job opening and the name of a person you know in the company who may have referred you or would speak highly of your abilities.